 In this reality (a possible future), Agent Zero was a member of the X-Men, who were led by Wolverine.
 Unfortunately, The Director had mental controls installed in Zero's brain, and when they were activated, he slaughtered the rest of the X-Men.
 The last surviving member was Wolverine, and their friendship allowed Zero to fight the controls long enough to kill himself.

-Maverick's name is listed in William Stryker's files on Lady Deathstrike's computer.
+- In X2: X-Men United, Maverick's name is listed in William Stryker's files on 's computer.

-Maverick/Agent Zero does appear in X-Men Origins: Wolverine, sort of.
+- Maverick/Agent Zero does appear in X-Men Origins: Wolverine.
 The character is called simply Zero or Agent Zero, and is played by Daniel Henney.
 In the movie Zero is shown dual-wielding Berettas with extreme accuracy, and performing superhuman feats of agility and doesn't have his original powers.
 It is shown that Zero and Logan have great dislike for one another.

+- Maverick appears in the Wolverine and the X-Men episode "Past Discretions."
 In a flashback, he was targeted by Wolverine and Sabretooth.
-Maverick was brainwashed by Weapon X. He has a daughter named Christie Nord who was revealed to be a mutant with the ability of Geokinesis.
+Maverick was brainwashed by Weapon X. He has a daughter named Christie Nord who was revealed to be a mutant with the ability of geokinesis.
 Since he remembers nothing about his past, he was assigned to abduct his own daughter.
 Wolverine then teamed up with Mystique after she informed him that Christie is in danger.
 The two fought Maverick and Sabretooth.
 After the encounter, Emma refreshed his memories making him remember Christie as his daughter again.
+He was voiced by Crispin Freeman.

-Maverick appears as Agent Zero as a Boss in the X-Men Origins: Wolverine video game.
+- Maverick appears as Agent Zero as a boss in the X-Men Origins: Wolverine video game.
 This is the same version of Agent Zero as the movie.
 In the game he is voiced by Robert Wu.
+As in the movie, Zero is sent to kill Logan after he escapes from the Weapon X facility.
+After a fight, he is badly wounded when his helicopter crashes.
+Wolverine finishes him off by stabbing him in the chest.

-Maverick was a major character in the novel which focused on Wolverine's time with Team X.
+- Maverick was a major character in the novel Codename Wolverine, which focused on Wolverine's time with Team X.